29 May 2019

 Start by asking yourself these questions:

-Only once you have substantial liquidity for a safety net (at least 3 to 6 months of expenses) should you can consider investing additional funds anywhere, especially towards your passive income strategy.
+Only once you have substantial liquidity for a safety net (at least 3 to 6 months of expenses) should you consider investing additional funds anywhere, especially towards your passive income strategy.

 Assuming your safety net and finances are in order, determine how much money you have to put towards generating even more money.
 You can’t touch the money you put down here, because it will get tied up in property or investments that require staying power to generate any meaningful returns.